Oberliga Südwest (1945–1963): Qualifying for the Bundesliga

 The qualifying system for the new league was fairly complex.
 The league placings of the clubs playing in the Oberligen for the last ten seasons were taken into consideration, whereby results from 1952 to 1955 counted once, results from 1955 to 1959 counted double and results from 1959 to 1963 triple.
 A first-place finish was awarded 16 points, a sixteenth place one point.
 Appearances in the German championship or DFB-Pokal finals were also rewarded with points.
 The five Oberliga champions of the 1962–63 season were granted direct access to the Bundesliga.
 All up, 46 clubs applied for the 16 available Bundesliga slots.

 Following this system, by 11 January 1963, the DFB announced nine fixed clubs for the new league and reduced the clubs eligible for the remaining seven places to 20.
 Clubs within the same Oberliga that were separated by less than 50 points were considered on equal rank and the 1962-63 placing was used to determine the qualified team.

 Of the seven clubs from the league applying, the 1.
 FC Saarbrücken qualified early even though FK Pirmasens and Borussia Neunkirchen were less than ten points behind in the overall ranking and finished better in 1962–63.
-The rumor persists that Saarbrücken was chosen because it was from the home state of the later DFB chairman Hermann Neuberger (Chairman from 1975 to 1992), a very influential figure in German football.
+The rumor persists that Saarbrücken was chosen because it was from the home state of the later DFB chairman Hermann Neuberger (Chairman from 1975 to 1992), an influential figure in German football.
 The DFB justified the choice of the 1.
 FCS with the fact that the club had a superior infrastructure to the other two.
 The 1.
 FC Kaiserslautern also qualified.